Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 ##  Define a UDF
 Duration: 5

-The `createUDF` function sets up dependencies for a UDF that analyzes tweets for sentiment, then it creates the function itself on Snowflake.
+The `createUDF` method sets up dependencies for a UDF that analyzes tweets for sentiment, then it creates the UDF in Snowflake.

 ### Code walkthrough

-- The function takes a session for connecting to Snowflake when adding dependencies.
+- The method takes a `Session` object that is used to specify the dependencies of the UDF.

   ```scala
   def createUDF(session: Session): UserDefinedFunction = {